yordietab/ETS1486_15/str_methods/README.md

 **str.find()**

 is a string method used to locate the position (index) of a substring within a string.
 If the substring is found, it returns the index of its first occurrence; otherwise, it returns -1.

+**str.index()**

+is a string method that finds the first occurrence of a specified substring within a string.
+It works similarly to str.find(), but the key difference is that if the substring is not found, str.index() raises a ValueError, whereas str.find() returns -1.

+**str.startswith()**

+is a string method that checks if a string starts with a specified prefix.
+It returns True if the string starts with the given substring and False otherwise.

+**str.endswith()**

+is a string method that checks if a string ends with a specified suffix.
+It returns True if the string ends with the given substring and False otherwise.